Tuesday, 16 June 202618:00 CET

 At the moment we are distracted, tired, trusting, or just never taught what to look for.

-Each episode starts with a simple question: what is the perimeter today?
+Each episode starts with a simple question: what's the perimeter today?
 Sometimes the answer is a phishing campaign that fooled an entire department.
 Sometimes a deepfake call that nearly moved six figures out of a company account.
 Sometimes one person who noticed something felt wrong and stopped an attack cold.

 No jargon unless we explain it.
 No scare tactics.
 No sponsors.
 Real stories, plain language, for smart adults who just have not been given the right information yet.